chianw/chianw/post15antrea.md

 **Installation and integration steps**

-Download the below 2 files from Vmware, the first file is required to install basic Antrea CNI, the second file is to inter-operate with NSXT antrea-advanced-1.2.3+vmware.3.19009828.zip antrea-interworking-0.2.0.zip
+Download the below 2 files from Vmware, the first file is required to install basic Antrea CNI, the second file is to inter-operate with NSXT.
+As of time of writing in April 2022, the below files are the latest available.

+antrea-advanced-1.2.3+vmware.3.19009828.zip
+antrea-interworking-0.2.0.zip